mrseanryan/in_definite/README.md

 ## Usage

-- in_definite is a rust library, but this git repo alo includes a basic command line tool.
+- in_definite is a rust library, but the git repository also includes a basic command line tool.

 See [in_definite_cmd_published](https://github.com/mrseanryan/in_definite/blob/master/tests_e2e/in_definite_cmd_published/) for the command line tool which consumes the library.